APA Corporation stock: Impressive quarter but valuation too high now

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of APA Corporation (NASDAQ:APA) dipped -4.28% to close Monday’s market session at $17.21, lower as compared to yesterday’s close.
-The stock price fluctuated between $16.93 and $17.60 throughout the trading session with the volume trading being 10752901 shares, which represented a significant variation when compared to the three months average volume of 6.94 million shares.
-The firm’s stock price fluctuated -15.68% within the last five trades and -18.55% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -0.35% in the last 6 months and -4.76% was subtracted to its value over the previous 3 months.
-APA stock is trading at a margin of -17.15%, -19.62% and 1.75% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of APA Corporation (NASDAQ:APA) raised 3.46% to close Monday’s market session at $18.84, higher as compared to yesterday’s close.
+The stock price fluctuated between $18.22 and $18.98 throughout the trading session with the volume trading being 8669953 shares, which represented a significant variation when compared to the three months average volume of 7.08 million shares.
+The firm’s stock price fluctuated 9.47% within the last five trades and -15.36% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 19.77% in the last 6 months and 1.02% was added to its value over the previous 3 months.
+APA stock is trading at a margin of -4.89%, -10.55% and 10.03% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does APA Corporation’s Profitability and Valuation Ratios Tell Us About the Stock?